 Moon composes music in a variety of genres: orchestral, concert band, solo instrumental, chamber, and vocal, including children’s songs.
 Her four CDs of original music were enthusiastically received by press and public alike and continue to be broadcast throughout the world.
 Reviewer Andrew Druckenbrod of Gramophone magazine wrote, “Moon writes compelling music that is utterly sincere.”
 She has created and performed interactive concerts for children for Musica Reginae, a classical music collective based in Queens, NY.
 Moon also works as a teaching artist for Carnegie Hall, Lincoln Center, the New York Philharmonic and Marquis Studios where she has led workshops and designed curricula tailored for students and participants of various backgrounds and disabilities.

 Moon incorporates current social issues to use as inspiration for creative-choice making in her activities.
 She was recipient of the International Teaching Artist Conference grant and traveled to Seoul, Korea in 2019 to work with the El Sistema-based Orchestra Dream in Seongbuk and its teaching artists.
-Moon is one of the presenters at ITAC5.
+Moon was one of the presenters at ITAC5.

 Moon enjoys interacting with the audience in her piano recitals, which feature both traditional and contemporary works.
 She poses inquiry questions in her interactive recitals to engage and inspire curiosity from audience members and listeners.